danielpclark/abrute/README.md

 ## Installation

+_abrute needs the nightly build of Rust for the TryFrom trait._

 To use the install script you need to have the following commands available on your system `curl wget unzip sudo cc` and possibly other build essentials for C.